-Beautiful: Various one- and two-night engagements have been canceled into May; check with local venues for performances statuses.
+Beautiful: Various one- and two-night engagements have been canceled until the fall; check with local venues for performances statuses.

-Cats: Performances have been canceled or postponed in Wilmington, North Carolina; North Charleston, South Carolina; Indianapolis, Indiana; St. Louis, Missouri; Rochester and Schenectady, New York; and Fort Wayne, Indiana.
-The tour is currently slated to play its New Brunswick, New Jersey engagement beginning May 8.
+Cats: Performances have been canceled or postponed in St. Louis, Missouri; Rochester and Schenectady, New York; Fort Wayne, Indiana; New Brunswick, New Jersey; and Midland and Kalamazoo, Michigan.

 Come From Away: All Artis—Naples programming has been suspended through April 12.
 Engagements in West Palm Beach, Fort Lauderdale, and Fort Myers have also been halted.

 Dear Evan Hansen: Broadway in Detroit has canceled its scheduled run through April 5, as has the Forrest Theatre in Philadelphia.
 Performances are currently slated to resume May 5 in Baltimore.

 Frozen: The Portland, San Diego, and Salt Lake City engagements have been postponed; the tour is currently scheduled to resume May 6 in Minneapolis.